Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Simulation studies

 \section{Simulation studies}

-Our simulation experiments first compare the MCMC schemes described in Section \ref{sec:zanidm_inference} for inference on the parameters of ZANIDM and secondly illustrate the practical utility of both ZANIM and ZANIDM when dealing with zero-inflation in count-compositional data.
+Our simulation experiments first compare the MCMC schemes described in Section \ref{sec:zanidm_inference} for inferring ZANIDM's parameters and secondly illustrate the practical utility of both the ZANIM and ZANIDM distributions when dealing with zero-inflation in count-compositional data.